 - their family history of high cholesterol or cardiovascular conditions

 Cardiovascular conditions that may affect the frequency of cholesterol tests include stroke, heart attack, and heart failure.

-However, general recommendations on cholesterol screening are as follows:
+However, general recommendations on cholesterol screening

 - screening starting at age 19 or younger